antfu/diff-match-patch-es/README.md

 ## Features

-- Rewritten in ESM and TypeScript, ships with type declrations
+- Rewritten in ESM and TypeScript, ships with type declarations
 - Published as dual ESM/CJS formats
 - Refactor all to pure functions, fully tree-shakable